Roots That Run Deep in Your Community

 When it Matters Most, Choose a Trusted Neighbor Who Cares

-While so much has changed in Outagamie, Calumet, and Winnebago Counties since 1898, one thing never has: Wichmann Funeral Home & Crematories has always been owned and operated by a local family committed to offering their neighbors the highest quality funeral and cremation services.
+While so much has changed in Outagamie, Calumet, and Winnebago Counties since 1898, one thing never has: Wichmann Funeral Home & Crematories has always been operated by a local family committed to offering their neighbors the highest quality funeral and cremation services.

 When it’s time for you to plan a meaningful remembrance, trust us to get it right for you.
 Reach out to a caring member of our team today.